ansible/ansible-navigator/docs/faq.md

 Ansible will look for the `ansible.cfg` in the typical locations when not using an execution-environment.
 (See the ansible docs for the possibilities)

-## About the placement of ansible collections
+## Placement of ansible collections

 ### Where should ansible collections be placed when using an execution environment?